The liver is the second largest organ in your body. It performs several different functions.

 - some herbal supplements

 - viral infections, such as hepatitis, including hepatitis A, B, and C

 - certain autoimmune diseases

-Acute liver failure can also be genetic.
-You can get an abnormal gene from one or both of your parents.
-If you suffer from a genetic liver disease, you are more susceptible to liver failure.
+Acute liver failure can be genetic, passed along by an abnormal gene from one or both of your parents.
+If you have a genetic liver disease, you’re more susceptible to liver failure.